SupreethRao99/TensorFlow-in-Practice/README.md

 # TensorFlow-in-Practice
-Solutions for Exercises and Quizzes for Coursera's specialisation on TensorFLow in Practice
+Solutions to Exercises and Quizzes for Coursera's specialisation on TensorFLow in Practice oofered by Deeplearning.ai